hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 1.7.0 =
 * 100% covered by WordPress integration tests.
-* Tests run on CI with PHP 5.6 - 8.0, latest WordPress core and latest related plugins.
+* Tests run on CI with PHP 5.6 - 8.0, the latest WordPress core and latest related plugins.

 = 1.6.4 =
 * Make any Jetpack contact form working with Block Editor